rallawy/rallawy/README.md

 - 👋 Hi, I’m Raya
-- Digital Humanities Master student at the University of Groningen
+- Communication and Infromation Sciences graduate from the the University of Groningen in the Netherlands

 <!---